 Finally, all these facts must be refracted through the context of the actual individual who is the victim of the disease.
 Whether they have had a history of strokes or heart disease.
 Whether they have inadequate arterial perfusion of (and so delivery of medicines into) the infected limb from their diabetes.
 Whether they have had lung damage from recurrent pneumonia.
 Whether they have immune weakness from HIV or immune-suppressant medications.
-Whether there are prosthetic hardware or intravascular devices.
-Whether there is damaged or dead tissue.
-All of these, and many more issues specific to each medical case, have great impact on the approach and the achievable outcome, as well as the aggressiveness of the plan of attack.
-Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) in those entrusted to you as expert.
+Whether there are possibly infected prosthetic hardware or intravascular devices.
+Whether there is damaged or dead tissue, impenetrable by antibiotics.
+All these, and many more issues specific to each medical case, have great impact on the approach and the achievable outcome, as well as the timing and aggressiveness of the plan of attack.
+Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) of those entrusted to you as expert.
 And this must be re-evaluated daily during a very active, progressive illness.
-And, if you are successful in practice, you are loaded down with these types of cases.
+And, if you are successful in practice, you are loaded down with these types of cases everyday.